flub78/multitenant/doc/devops/installation.md

 Usually they use at least one database for human and one for the test, sometimes more for the test. (multi and multi_test)

+### Composer

+    composer install
+or
+    composer update

+If you get a cache error, run the provided valid_cache_path.sh script.

+### Generate a laravel key

+If you are in development and already have a key in the .env files you should skip this step.

+	php artisan key:generate

 ### Migrate and seed the database